Feltsss/Top-Down-Approach/Notes/Overview.md

 - basic hardware and software components that make up the Internet
 - Internet in terms of a networking infrastructure that provides services to distributed applications

+known as packets in the jargon of computer networks, are then sent through the network to the destination end system, where they are reassembled into the original data.